ilcardella/ArduinoCoffeeMachine/docs/index.rst

 Introduction
 ************

-``GaggiaPIDController`` is a modification for Gaggia coffee machines replacing the existing thermostats with a PID controller powered by Arduino.
+This project is a modification for Gaggia coffee machines replacing the existing thermostats with a PID controller powered by Arduino.
 This modification could be applied to other machines too, but in this document I will describe how I modified a ``Gaggia Paros``.